eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

     <td width="30%">
         <a class="body" target="_blank" href="https://justinmath.com/reduced-search-depth-and-heuristic-evaluation-for-connect-four">Reduced Search Depth and Heuristic Evaluation for Connect Four</a> - write the connect four game and construct the heuristic tic-tac-toe player.
 (You don't have to worry about the heuristic connect four player yet.)

-        <br><br>We'll have an extra credit competition with connect four next quant week
+        <br><br>We'll have an extra credit competition with connect four soon
     </td>
 </tr>
 <tr>